Danh Sách

 CREATE PROCEDURE rewards_report (

-IN min_monthly_purchases TINYINT UNSIGNED,
+IN min_monthly_purchases TINYINT UNSIGNED, -- min number of purchases

-IN min_dollar_amount_purchased DECIMAL(10,2) UNSIGNED, --
+IN min_dollar_amount_purchased DECIMAL(10,2) UNSIGNED, -- min dollar amount purchased

 )